oferwald/transposh/readme.txt

 Another .css file might intervene with our in ways we didn't predict yet, either fix that .css alone or contact us

+= What do the colors of the translation icons mean =

+There are currently three colors used

+* Red - no translation was done
+* Yellow - translation was done by a robot
+* Green - translation was done by human (or approved by one)

 = Why should I allow anonymous translation =

 Wiki has proven itself quite a valid model on the Internet.
 More people have good intentions than bad intentions and that can be harnessed to get your message out to more people.
 Future versions will give more focus on preventing spammers from defacing sites

 == Screenshots ==